On This Page

 There are more reasons to use insurance to pay for therapy than there are not to use it.
 Using your insurance can significantly reduce how much you pay.

 It might be less valuable to use your insurance if you have a high deductible plan or if your plan’s list of in-network providers isn’t that good.
 We also don’t think it’s worth it to use insurance if by not using your insurance, you can see a therapist who’s a better match.
-Fortunately, there are many other ways to find affordable therapy if insurance isn’t an option (or a good option) for you.

 However, if you have insurance, and you can find a good therapist who’s a good match and who accepts your insurance, we think that’s the best possible option.
 We encourage you to look into getting insurance if you don’t have it and to use your insurance to get the care you need.